 The packaging is awesome though so I will toss the foundation and use the container for other mineral makeup.

 Funny thing is I tried This foundation about 2005/6 when they first stared and it was fine although the colour match was a bit off.
 I thought I would add a bit of yellow and green colour corrector (thank you Silk Naturals!) and try it again.
 Maybe the formula has changed?
 But the ingredients on the packaging are the same ?!

-Age: 19-24 Skin: Acne-prone, Fair, Neutral Hair: Brunette, Wavy, Medium Eyes: Brown
+Age: 19-24 Skin: Oily, Fair, Neutral Hair: Red, Wavy, Medium Eyes: Brown